Q. What do they look like?

 Q. Do you find them in all pecan orchards?

-A. No. They are usually found in well-irrigated orchards, particularly those with sprinkler irrigation.
+No. They are usually found in well-irrigated orchards, particularly those with sprinkler irrigation.
 They tend to be in more crowded, shaded sections of the orchard, often in heavier clay soils, and on the shaded east and north exposures.
 We have found them on numerous varieties of pecans, but their distribution within an orchard is definitely not uniform.
 There may be numerous truffles under some trees, and very few or none under adjacent trees.

 Q. Where did they come from and how do they spread?

-A. Presumably the inoculum could have been introduced on the roots of pecan trees planted in the orchards.
+Presumably the inoculum could have been introduced on the roots of pecan trees planted in the orchards.
 Alternatively, the fungus may have been present in these locations on native plants and simply found a compatible symbiont when the pecans were planted.
 The truffles themselves are the fruiting bodies of the fungus and contain thousands of spores.
 These spores are spread by wind and water, or often in the droppings of animals that consume them.
 They then germinate and grow in association with the roots of a new host plant.

-Q. Why do they grow around trees?
+Q. Why do they grow around trees, and does it hurt the tree to harvest them?

 Q. When do you find them?

-A. In south Georgia truffles usually appear in mid summer and last on into the fall, generally November.
+In south Georgia truffles usually appear in mid summer and last on into the fall, generally November.
 Late season specimens often start to degrade and get soft, and they do not weather a frost very well.

 Q. How do you find them?

-A. Although they may occur in other settings, they are most easily found in commercial pecan orchards.
+Although they may occur in other settings, they are most easily found in commercial pecan orchards.
 Growers often maintain weed-free strips around the trees, and these are prime locations for truffles.
 We have found them by simply raking the surface of the soil with a stiff-tined garden rake.
 Of course, a trained dog or pig would help since they are not usually visible above ground!
 They can be seen sometimes following pecan harvest where the soil surface has been swept clean by the harvest equipment.
 Truffles often reoccur in the same areas year after year, and harvest does not appear to be detrimental to future production.

 Q. Is it safe to eat them?